Mu-L/try/docs/try.1.md

 -y

-: Assume yes to all prompts (implies -n is not used)
+: Assume yes to all prompts (implies -n is not used).

 -v

-: Show version information (and exit)
+: Show version information (and exit).

 -h

-: Show a usage message (and exit)
+: Show a usage message (and exit).

 ## Options